atomictag/Kinetic.MultiTouch/README.md

 ## Support

-This has been tested with Kinetic 4.5.1 and 4.5.2.
+This has been tested with Kinetic 4.5.1 and 4.5.2 (the example most likely only works with Kinetic 4.5.2).
 It should work with older versions as well but I did not do any test.

 This is pretty much a proof of concept and it took me more time to write this README than the actual code, so things may not be 100% tested or super-smart.
 It should be easy enough to add this to an existing project to give it a go - and revert back if things don't work for you.
 Feedback is of course welcome.